What is an incisional hernia?

 b) both open and keyhole (laparoscopic) hernia repairs are effective when performed by experienced specialists.
 The choice of technique depends on factors such as the type of hernia, the presence of additional gaps in the abdominal muscles (a common finding), the condition of the surrounding muscles and the degree of muscle separation.
 The repair should always be tailored to the individual patient by a skilled surgeon.

 c) the layer of the abdominal wall in which the mesh is placed is a really important factor.
 A sub-lay mesh technique where a mesh is placed between the abdominal muscle layers is considered to be superior to an on-lay mesh technique where the mesh over the muscles (and under the skin) after they have been stitched together.
-A sub-lay technique is associated with greater success in terms of long term durability of the repair and lower risk of infection
+A sub-lay technique is associated with greater success in terms of longer term durability of the repair and lower risk of infection

-Is mesh always used?
+Is mesh always used in incisional hernia surgery?

 It should be.
 Sutured repairs have a really high failure rate